bluzky/tangerine/src/content/blog/terminal-development.md

 ---
 author: Sat Naingg
-pubDatetime: 2022-06-09T03:42:51Z
+pubDatetime:
+  2022-06-09
 title: How Do I Develop My Terminal Portfolio Website with React
 postSlug: how-do-i-develop-my-terminal-portfolio-website-with-react
-tags:
-  - TypeScript
-  - JavaScript
-  - ReactJS
-  - ContextAPI
-  - Styled-Components
+featured: false
 description: 'EXAMPLE POST: Developing a terminal-like website using ReactJS, TypeScript and Styled-Components.
 Includes features like autocomplete, multiple themes, command hints etc.'
 ogImage: ''
 draft: true
 ---

-> This article is originally from my [blog post](https://satnaing.dev/blog/posts/how-do-i-develop-my-terminal-portfolio-website-with-react).
+> This article is originally from my blog post.
 I put this article to demonstrate how you can write blog posts/articles using AstroPaper theme.

 Developing a terminal-like website using ReactJS, TypeScript and Styled-Components.
 Includes features like autocomplete, multiple themes, command hints etc.